CIVA-Lab/Motion-SE-MiT-Net/README.md

 **src** folder contains all scripts used to train models, extract masks from trained models, and post-processing the output results to get labeled masks.

-**weights** folder contains pre-trained weights of the Motion-SE-MiT-Net, if you want to use pre-trained weights, put them inside **Src/weights/** folder.
+**weights** folder contains pre-trained weights of the Motion-SE-MiT-Net, if you want to use pre-trained weights, put them inside **src/weights/** folder.

 ## Project Collaborators and Contact

-**Author:** Gani Rahmon, Filiz Bunyak and Kannappan Palaniappan
+**Author:** Gani Rahmon, and Kannappan Palaniappan

 Copyright &copy; 2023-2024.
 Gani Rahmon and Prof. K. Palaniappan and Curators of the University of Missouri, a public corporation.
 All Rights Reserved.